-VILLA VOYTA (****): One of the Top 20 best restaurants in the Czech Republic according to the local “Gurmet” restaurants guide, the restaurant at hotel Villa Voyta is unanimously praised by tourists and residents alike.
-Once a modest inn, the villa undertook a complete refurbishment: turning it into one of the most elegant, though much informal, restaurant in Prague.
+DALIBORKA (****): One of the Top 20 best restaurants in the Czech Republic according to the local “Gurmet” restaurants guide, the restaurant at Club-Hotel Daliborka is unanimously praised by tourists and residents alike.
+Once a modest inn in a classy villa, it recently undertook a complete refurbishment: turning it into one of the most elegant, though much informal, restaurants in Prague.
 There is an inviting summer beer garden which makes you feel like miles away from the urban atmosphere of the busy Prague, a romantic winter garden, and the authentic Art-Nouveau dinning room where we had an unforgettable lunch.

 Chef Dalibor Navratil composed a menu mainly focusing on modern, lighter versions of French classics.

 As a cold appetizer, we liked very much the “Millefeuille of Poached Greenland Shrimps”, prepared on virgin olive oil.
 Light like a cloud.
 Interesting crispy/smooth ideally balanced texture.
 A must, at only CZK 290.

 More classic, our “French duck livers foie gras” was soft, divinely flavoured like duck liver –that we always preferred to goose liver- should be.
 It came in a colourful, audaciously shaped plate, with some raspberries.
 At CZK 580, it is served with a glass of Sauternes.
 The traditional way; though it would develop even more aroma if married with a full bodied French red wine.
 You’ll find plenty of them in the excellent wine list: featuring interesting brands from the Old and New World, for all budgets.